-The Nissan Leaf range starts at £27,290 for the Visia trim, but we think the Acenta trim – the next one up – makes the Leaf a far better car.
-It’ll cost you £29,690, but don’t forget all models in the Leaf range are eligible for the government’s plug-in car grant, which lops £3,500 off the price straight away for private buyers.
+The Nissan Leaf range starts at just under £28,000 for the Acenta trim, but don’t forget all models in the line-up are eligible for the government’s plug-in car grant, which lops £3,500 off the price straight away for private buyers.

 Nissan Leaf insurance group

 All versions of the Nissan Leaf fall into insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
 As such, insurance premiums should be reasonable for most drivers.

 Nissan offers its own insurance policies, which come with a range of benefits, but you can use your own insurance provider if you prefer.
 As with any car insurance policy, you should shop around for the best deal.

 The Nissan Leaf’s warranty is pretty comprehensive.
 All electric drive components are covered by a five-year/60,000-mile warranty, but ‘standard’ components are only covered for three years/60,000 miles.
 The warranty can be extended for an extra fee.

 There’s also a lithium-ion battery warranty, which protects against capacity loss for eight years or 100,000 miles.
 The policy will kick in if the maximum capacity drops below nine bars, out of the 12 that are displayed on the Leaf’s screen.

 The Nissan Leaf needs to be serviced every 18,000 miles.
 Those intervals are spread further than for many petrol or diesel cars, due to the smaller number of moving parts in an electric car.

 Although you can have your Leaf serviced wherever you like in accordance with Nissan’s schedule to keep the warranty valid, the reality is that relatively few independent garages are geared up to work on electric cars.